Protect health care coverage for all Washington residents

-Maintain a healthy business climate
+Maintain a healthy business climate for the insurance industry

-Insurance is an important industry in Washington.
-I’ve earned a reputation as a fair and balanced regulator.
-I will continue my work to make sure consumers get the protection they need and that those who earn a living in the insurance business are treated fairly.
+“I’ve earned a reputation as a fair and balanced regulator.
+I vow to continue this on behalf of consumers and all who earn a living in the insurance business.
+Careful and balanced regulation works.”